megadrive/stremio-letterboxd/SELFHOSTING.md

 - `DATABASE_URL`: The URL of the database.
 - `NODE_ENV`: The environment, either `development` or `production`
 - `DEBUG`: Logs are prefixed with `letterboxd`, separated by a `:`.
 Set to `letterboxd:*` to see all logs for the addon.
+- `PORT`: The port the addon will run on.
+Default: 3030

 ### Databases